Jacqueline Coleman: Tenure

 Coleman and Beshear were sworn into office on December 10.
 In addition to serving as lieutenant governor, Beshear tapped Coleman to be the Secretary of Education and Workforce Development in his cabinet; however, she stepped down from this position in October 2021, saying that "seeing these commitments through requires a laser-like focus".

+2027 gubernatorial election

+On April 20, 2026, Coleman announced her intent to run for governor in 2027.
+She will face former senior advisor to the governor Rocky Adkins in the Democratic primary.

 Personal life

 Coleman's grandfather, Jack Coleman, played in the National Basketball Association.
 Her father, also named Jack, served in the Kentucky House, representing the 55th district from 1991 through 2004.

 Coleman and her husband, Christopher O'Bryan, announced her pregnancy during the 2019 campaign.
 Their daughter was born on February 8, 2020, making Coleman the highest-ranking elected executive official and first lieutenant governor in Kentucky history to give birth while in office.
 Coleman also has another daughter, a former student she coached, whom she and O'Bryan adopted in December 2019, and is the stepmother to O'Bryan's two sons from a previous relationship.
 On December 18, 2023, Coleman had a double mastectomy due to her family's history of cancer.